yacheckalin/react-tips/react-patterns/README.md

 #### State hoisting

-To change the state in a Parent component from the Child component, you can pass a callback from a Parent.
+To change the state in a Parent Component from the Child Component, you can pass a callback from a Parent.

 ```javascript
 class ParentComponent extends React.Component {